 8. The gravest disruptions from automation in the coming decades will affect men, young workers, and underrepresented groups.

-And there is one more compelling set of variations in the way automation may affect society and the economy.
-These variations reflect the fact that just as automation’s disparate effects are going to place disparate pressure on particular jobs, industries, and places, they are also going to affect demographic groups in different ways.
+There is one more compelling set of variations in the way automation may affect society and the economy.
+These variations reflect the fact that just as automation’s disparate effects are going to pressure particular jobs, industries, and places, they are also going to affect demographic groups in different ways.

-In this regard, the sharp segmentation of the labor market by gender, age, and racial-ethnic identity ensures that some demographic groups are likely to bear more of the burden of adjusting to AI-age technologies in the workplace than will others.
+, The sharp segmentation of the labor market by gender, age, and racial-ethnic identity ensures that some demographic groups are likely to bear more of the burden of adjusting to AI-age technologies in the workplace than will others.

 The probable divides are sharp: Men, young workers, and underrepresented groups all appear likely to face significantly more acute challenges from automation in the next phase than do women, prime-age workers, and whites.